Mycoplasma and Ureaplasma in Clinical Specimens (Online CE Course)

 Level of Instruction: Basic to Intermediate

 Intended Audience: Medical laboratory scientists and medical laboratory technicians.
-(The course is focused on cell wall-deficient bacteria; therefore, it is most useful to the medical microbiologist who has a working knowledge of basic medical bacteriology.)
 This course is also appropriate for medical laboratory science students and pathology residents.

 Author Information: Dr. Julie Ann West is certified by the American Society for Clinical Pathology (ASCP) as a Medical Laboratory Scientist (MLS) and as a Specialist in Microbiology (SM).
 In addition, Dr. West has earned a PhD in Public Health - Epidemiology Specialization (emphasis on infectious disease) - and is Certified in Public Health (CPH) by the National Board of Public Health Examiners.
 Dr. West is experienced as a Technical Specialist, Safety Officer, Educator, and Lead in the Veterans Administration Healthcare System, and has prior experience as an Administrative Laboratory Director.